MAKING GLOBAL SENSE:

 “Freed has managed something quite remarkable: A sweeping, ambitious, and holistic approach to replacing what’s wrong in the world with what’s right….
 This is the first book I can remember reading that synthesizes so much into a coherent whole.”

 — Shel Horowitz, co-author with Jay Conrad Levinson of Guerrilla Marketing Goes Green.

-Project Status: A double-spaced nonfiction book proposal and complete manuscript is ready for submission.
-The proposal includes sections on the book’s market, related competing and complementary books, a comprehensive multiple-media marketing plan, author bio, a full chapter outline, and sample chapters. .
+Project Status: A double-spaced nonfiction book proposal and complete manuscript are ready for submission.
+The proposal includes sections on the book’s market, comparative books, a comprehensive marketing plan, author bio, a full chapter outline, and sample chapters. .
 For a copy of the proposal, please contact literary agent Maryann Karinch at The Rudy Agency.

 Please appreciate that I’d planned to release this title through my own Hoku House in early 2015.
 However, my inner guidance told me to forego indie publishing and instead place the book with the right traditional publisher.
 My heart and gut says that in order for MAKING GLOBAL SENSE to do the most possible good in the world, the book deserves more support than I can provide on my own.
 I have to get out of the way.

 Thank you for your kind consideration and timely response.